 English 11 A.P.
-Credit Weight Length Prerequisites

-English Language 1 Full Year Students must meet at least two of

-the following three criteria: 85+ in

-English 10/80+ in English 10H; High

-Proficient(80+) or Distinguished (85+)
+Credit Weight Length Prerequisites English Language 1 Full Year Students must meet at least two of the following three criteria: 85+ in English 10/ 80+ in English 10H; High Proficient(80+) or Distinguished (85+) English 10 final grade; Reading on grade level (Lexile score 1055+)

-English 10 Writing Portfolio; High

-Proficient(80+) or Distinguished (85+)

-score on English 10 final exam

 This rigorous, engaging, and thought-provoking course prepares students for the AP examination in English Language and Composition, as well as the N.Y.S.
 English Regents.
-Many undergraduate schools reward college credit to students who exhibit proficiency on the AP exam; therefore, this course requires exceptional commitment as writers and readers in order to justify potentially receiving undergraduate credit.
+Many undergraduate schools award college credit to students who exhibit proficiency on the AP exam; therefore, this course requires exceptional commitment as writers and readers in order to justify potentially receiving undergraduate credit.
 Course objectives are aligned with both national and state learning standards designed to facilitate mastery of the English Language.
 A few of the primary objectives include further understanding the relationship between speaker, audience and purpose; becoming skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts; identifying and explaining the author's use of rhetorical strategies and techniques; and producing different types of compositions (synthesis, analytical, argumentative).